Critical Info for Adults with Down syndrome

 Location, nearby amenities (grocery, shopping, entertainment, work), and/or transportation options (bus system or door-to-door) are critical considerations.

-Each state manages their own benefits through a Medicaid Waiver program.
+Each state manages its own benefits through a Medicaid Waiver program.
 Nearly all states have waiting lists that can be 20+ years so get on the list early.
 In all cases (w/ possible exception of CA, AZ) you start over on the list if you move states.
 See Medicaid Waiver for other state info but be sure to check with each state you are considering.

 Global Medical Care Guidelines